 What is Pile Foundation?

-A pile foundation is a deep foundation that uses thin pillars under the ground for stability.
+A pile foundation comes under the types of deep foundation that uses thin pillars under the ground for stability.
 It is typically long and made up of steel or concrete.
 It provides support for transferring weight to deeper layers of soil.
 Pile foundations are also used for high-rise buildings where the entire weight is concentrated in one precise area.

 Types of Pile Foundation